COS301-SE-2024/WriteMe/apps/writeme-docs/docs/software-requirements-specification.md

   <li>Like a story so I can show my appreciation for a good story</li>
   <li>Comment on a story so I can share my thoughts and receive feedback from others</li>
   <li>Share a story on WhatsApp so I can show others the story</li>
+  <li>Create a new chapter so I can have a multi-chapter story</li>
+  <li>Enter a new username so I can change my current username</li>
+  <li>The app to be a PWA that caches images and stories so I can read stories offline</li>
+  <li>Click a button that shares a story to Pinterest so I can share a story to Pinterest easily</li>
+  <li>Be able to comment on a chapter of a story so I can give an author feedback</li>
+  <li>A form so I can update a already created story's metadata</li>
+  <li>Share my editor in realtime so I can get help and feedback from other authors in realtime</li>
+  <li>Select a username so I can view that user's account information and stories by that user</li>
 </ul>

 ## Constraints